Visualization of single cell RNA-seq¶

 - scatter_kwargs: We also provide the parameters of the scatter for input, see the matplotlib documentation for more details

-Function: ov.pl.add_palue
+Function: ov.pl.add_palue:

 - ax: the axes of bardotplot